 All our grill masters out there have probably tried their hand at dry-aging beef at home.
 This aged art has been reintroduced and refined as a new-age trend.
 But what effect does aging really have on your steak?
 How do you finesse the succulent, tender steak flavor that you want from home?
-Otto tells you everything you need to know.
+Otto tells you everything you need to know about dry-aging steak at home and how to grill it perfectly on the Otto Grill.

 What is dry-aging?